astralfrontier/chaosfrontier-org-wiki/games/sycamour-division/session-14.md

 * Melody calls 911, reports on situation.
 * LH: "what's he acting weird about?"
 M: points at LH. points at her face.
 Points at LH.
 LH touches face.
 Oh.
 OMG.
 M: why are you freaking out?
 You know what your face looks like.
 LH puts hood up over head.
 * LH: "uhh-" Nick: "Dallas, it's okay."
 LH now in shock.
 Nick, hand on shoulder, it's okay.
 * Nick: "it's okay, Dallas, I understand why you lied to me, it's fine."
+Comfort and Support -> 2
 * Dallas on the ground, lay in the fetal position
 * Nick is gonna go put a hole in concrete you guys.
 Melody please help LH recover.
 * Melody mimics LH's fetal position.
 "Don't know how to take care of you, but you were really cool, good job saving kids from poison candy."